Out of the shadows, China hackers turn cyber gatekeepers

 "I'd been messing around in the field in my early years, but luckily it just so happens now that there's this trend of China taking information security very seriously," Zhang said on June 18, from his office in a high-tech development in eastern Shanghai.

-China is hoping that eventually domestic cyber security groups will provide most of its companies with defenses against hacking, rather than them relying on foreign firms like Symantec, Kaspersky and EMC Corp's RSA.
+China is hoping that eventually domestic cybersecurity groups will provide most of its companies with defences against hacking, rather than them relying on foreign firms like Symantec, Kaspersky and EMC Corp's RSA.

 The gradual professionalism of China's bedroom hackers traces the country's rise as an economic and technological force, and its sometimes conflicted position in the escalating global data security arms race.